AutoQML/autoqml/TUTORIAL.md

 # Part 2: Evaluating and comparing machine learning pipelines with the AutoQML library

-The second part of this tutorial will help you to understand how to evaluate and compare different AutoQML pipelines using the `autoqml_lib` library in a Jupyter Notebook environment.
+The second part of this tutorial will help you to understand how to evaluate and compare different AutoQML pipelines using the `autoqml` library in a Jupyter Notebook environment.
 You’ll learn how to load pre-trained models and compare their performance.
 Please note, that it is recommended to create a new Jupyter Notebook for the second part.

 ### Step 1: Import Libraries